Blake Morant: History

 Morant received a bachelors (BA) degree in 1975 and juris doctor (JD) degree in 1978 from the University of Virginia.
 During his undergraduate years, Morant was inducted into Alpha Phi Alpha.
+Prior to his position as Wake Forest Dean, Morant taught law at several institutions across the United States and was most recently a Professor and Assistant Dean at Washington and Lee University School of Law, was a fellow of University College, Oxford, and worked in the private and public sectors.
+The Morants officially joined the Wake Forest University community in July 2007, and Morant began undertaking restructuring and fundraising plans that had been developed prior to his arrival.
+On February 4, 2019, Morant announced his intent to step down at the end of the academic year.
+He is the former Dean of Wake Forest University School of Law As of 2011.

+Personal life

 Morant is married to fellow University of Virginia alumnus Paulette "P.J."
 Morant.
-Prior to his position as Wake Forest Dean, Morant taught law at several institutions across the United States and was most recently a Professor and Assistant Dean at Washington and Lee University School of Law, was a fellow of University College, Oxford, and worked in the private and public sectors.
-The Morants officially joined the Wake Forest University community in July 2007.
-On February 4, 2019 Morant announced his intent to step down at the end of the academic year.
-He is the former Dean of Wake Forest University School of Law As of 2011.